mirego/halfday/README.md

 ## Usage

-Add those lines to your application's `Capfile`:
+Add those lines to your application’s `Capfile`:

 ```ruby
 set :application, 'YOUR APPLICATION NAME'